youny626/AppleEscrow/README.md

 ### Accessibility

-You may access the artifact using `git clone https://github.com/youny626/AppleEscrow.git`.
+You may access the artifact using <https://github.com/youny626/AppleEscrow/tree/main>.

 ## Notes on Reusability